haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: Server.set_addr(sv, addr)

-  Dynamically change the address of the serveur.
+  Dynamically change the address of the server.
 See the management socket documentation for more information about the format of the string.

   :param class_server sv: A :ref:`server_class` which indicates the manipulated
     server.
-  :param string weight: A string describing the server address.
+  :param string addr: A string describing the server address.

 .. js:function:: Server.get_addr(sv)

-  Returns a string describing the address of the serveur.
+  Returns a string describing the address of the server.

   :param class_server sv: A :ref:`server_class` which indicates the manipulated
     server.